More Topics about Barefoot Horses

 Because the foot is small and narrow like a pony foot, it will "look" more upright when trimmed to the edge of the sole.
 Reason: The coffin bone of all equines is the same height, but spreads out wider in a bigger, heavier animal.
 So the heel bulbs in a donkey will be about the same actual height as a horse's and this will make the small hoof appear to be more upright overall.
 Just trim wall length to the edge of the sole and it will be correct.

 The bars slope way down into the deep concavity, so trim off everything that is longer than the adjacent sole.
-If you have shortened the heels a lot, make sure you trim the back part of the bar to be a little below the level as the wall (no ground contact).
+If you have shortened the heels a lot, make sure you trim the back part of the bar to be a little below the level of the wall (no ground contact).

 If the hoof was very overgrown, the frog may need some cleaning up.
 Trim any nasty-looking diseased frog, and any loose tatters.